telepenin/vuepress-template/docs/dashboard/README.md

 </div>

 :::tip Note
 This script is available starting from Imunify360 v.
 4.10.2
+This script will only check for PD if file_get_contents is not disabled and allow_url_fopen is enabled in the PHP settings on the server.
 :::

 3. Place this file on the server.